-Deep day-to-day uncertainty about how much one will need to work in order to make a living and keep a roof over one's head, and the basis on which one's work will be measured and compensated, can lead to feelings of distress.
-Researchers have documented associations between insecure income (including payment by the task or piece-rate pay) and psychological distress.
-128
+Deep day-to-day uncertainty about how much one will earn, how much one will need to work in order to make a living and keep a roof over one's head, and the basis on which one's work will be measured and compensated, can lead to feelings of distress.
+Researchers have documented associations between insecure income (including payment by the task or piece-rate pay) and psychological distress.128

 In our data, reports of psychological distress among drivers are common.
-Distress is measured as described in Table 3.
+Distress is measured as described in Table 3.129